mac-cain13/ziften/Readme.md

 The code of this project is licensed under the [MIT license](https://raw.github.com/wrep/xdebug-helper-for-safari/master/License) so you can use it in nearly every project you want to, commercial and non-commercial.

+Ziften contains [Keymaster.js](https://github.com/madrobby/keymaster) for hotkey functionality, keymaster is also licensed under the [MIT license](https://raw.github.com/madrobby/keymaster/master/MIT-LICENSE).

-Note that the Chrome settings screen is based on the [Chrome UI bootstrap](https://github.com/roykolak/chrome-bootstrap) project, their HTML, CSS and JS is included in this project.
-Chrome UI bootstrap is also licensed under the [MIT license](https://raw.github.com/roykolak/chrome-bootstrap/master/LICENSE).
+The Chrome settings screen is based on the [Chrome UI bootstrap](https://github.com/roykolak/chrome-bootstrap) project and is also licensed under the [MIT license](https://raw.github.com/roykolak/chrome-bootstrap/master/LICENSE).

 Icon is from the [Free Set of Hand-Drawn Icons](http://vandelaydesign.com/blog/icon-sets/hand-drawn/) designed by [Damian Watracz](http://watracz.com)